k9-devs/Ninik/README.md

 * Algorithm encrypting and decrypting any password is pretty simple right now.
 One can implement its own algo to change the storage form of passwords.

 ## How To Contribute
 Open a pull request with proper comments.
 For any discussion or query, open an issue.
-You can also message me through Twitter to get in touch twitter.com/mbhups